Multi-District School Choice: Playing on Several Fields: Cycles where Multiple Sophisticated Students Prefer Deferred Acceptance

 We will show that students $i_2,...,i_x$ all prefer district $L$ to use DA instead of BM.
 First, assume that district $L$ is using BM.
 As sincere student $i_1$ will not apply to $\ell_x$ in the first round, sophisticated student $i_{x + 1}$ will choose to apply to his first choice $\ell_x$ in the first round, guaranteeing acceptance at $\ell_x$ for himself.
 Sophisticated student $i_x$ will realize she has no chance at $\ell_x$ and will instead apply to $\ell_{x - 1}$.
 This initiates a chain reaction in which all students $i_2,...,i_{x}$ end up applying to their second choice school, as each would not be accepted by their first choice school.
 This process results in $i_1$ unassigned, $i_2,...,i_x$ each assigned to their second choice schools $\ell_1,...,i_{x-1}$ respectively, and $i_{x + 1}$ assigned to $\ell_x$.

 Now suppose instead that district $L$ uses DA.
-Students $i_2,...,i_x$ then each have a dominant strategy of ranking truthfully, as each will still be accepted to her second-choice school in a later round if rejected by her first choice school.
+Then each of the students $i_2,...,i_x$ uses her dominant strategy of ranking truthfully.
 This induces student $i_{x + 1}$ to enroll in $R$ instead of $L$, as enrolling in $L$ would result in $i_{x+1}$ being unassigned.
 Note that if $i_{x+1}$ chooses to enroll in $L$, $i_{x+1}$ would end up being knocked out of $\ell_x$ by $i_1$, and would therefore be unassigned as $i_{x+1}$ finds no other schools in $L$ acceptable.
 Therefore, the unique Nash equilibrium has $i_1,...,i_x$ each assigned to their first choice schools $\ell_1,...,i_x$ respectively, and $i_{x + 1}$ assigned to $r_1$.
 In this Nash equilibrium, sophisticated students $i_2,...,i_x$ are all assigned to their first choice schools, which is a strict improvement for each compared to when district $L$ uses BM.